Samsung's Galaxy Home smart speaker promises to play catch-up

 There's been no shortage of cauldron jokes since Samsung first showed us what the Galaxy Home looks like -- and yes, it is a little weird-looking with that trio of metal feet propping the device up.

-I'm holding judgment until I get a chance to hear the thing, though -- elevating the bottom of the device off of your countertop might actually help with the clarity of sound, since you've got more of an unobstructed speaker surface to work with.
-If that's the case, audiophiles and casual listeners alike might be willing to forgive the Galaxy Home's appearance (and for the record, I wouldn't go as far as to say the thing is ugly... at least I think not?
+I'm withholding judgment until I get a chance to hear the thing, though -- elevating the bottom of the device off of your countertop might actually help with the clarity of sound, since you've got more of an unobstructed speaker surface to work with.
+If that's the case, audiophiles and casual listeners alike might be willing to forgive the Galaxy Home's appearance.
+(And for the record, I wouldn't go as far as to say the thing is ugly... at least I think not?
 Again, I want to see it for myself before passing judgment.)

 So what will it cost?

-That, along with "when will it get here," are the big, current questions.
+That, along with "when will it get here?" are the big, current questions.
 Right now, we don't know, and Samsung isn't saying.
-Our pros on the CNET audio team suspect that it'll retail for at least $200, but we're still forced to speculate at this point.
+Our pros on the CNET audio team suspect that it'll sell for at least $200, but we're still forced to speculate at this point.

 At any rate, we'll keep an ear out for updates and let you know as soon as we hear anything.
 And, of course, expect a full review as soon as we get our hands on one.
 Stay tuned.